Politics of Algeria

-Since 1988, parties other than the ruling FLN have been allowed and multiparty elections have been held, but freedom of political speech, protest and assembly is circumscribed, and the 2014 presidential election was boycotted by major opposition parties.
-Algeria has been called a "controlled democracy", or a state where the military and "a select group" of unelected civilians—reportedly known to Algerians as "le pouvoir" ("the power")—make major decisions, such as who should be president.

 Since the early 1990s, a shift from a socialist to a free market economy has been ongoing with official support.

 History

 The civil war resulted in more than 100,000 deaths since 1991.
 However, Algerians believe that the national death count was close to 3,000,000.
 Although the security situation in the country has greatly improved, addressing the underlying issues which brought about the political turmoil of the 1990s remains the government's major task.
 The government officially lifted the state of emergency declared in 1999.

 Constitution

 Under the 1976 Constitution (as modified 1979, and amended in 1988, 1989, and 1996) Algeria is a multi-party state.
 All parties must be approved by the Ministry of the Interior.
 To date, Algeria has had more than 40 legal political parties.
 According to the Constitution, no political association may be formed if it is "based on differences in religion, language, race, gender, or region."